-Before taking Ramipril, tell your doctor if any of the following applies to you:
+Before taking ramipril, tell your doctor if any of the following apply to you:

-Alcohol can increase the blood pressure-lowering effect of Ramipril and cause you to feel dizzy or lightheaded.
-You should avoid alcohol altogether when you first start taking Ramipril, of if you continue to experience dizziness during treatment.
+Alcohol can increase the blood pressure-lowering effect of ramipril and cause you to feel dizzy or lightheaded.
+You should avoid alcohol altogether when you first start taking ramipril, or if you continue to experience dizziness during treatment.

 Alongside treatment, it is important to make a few lifestyle changes to boost the health of your heart.
-Eating too much salt is the main cause of high blood pressure, so try not to eat more than 6g of salt per day.
-Try aso to cut back on fatty foods, and include plenty of fruit and vegetables, wholegrains and lean protein.
+Eating too much salt is one of the main causes of high blood pressure, so try not to eat more than 6g of salt per day.
+Try also to cut back on fatty foods, and include plenty of fruit and vegetables, whole grains and lean protein.
 Exercising regularly helps to keep your heart and blood vessels in good condition and also help you deal with stress.
 Stress can cause your blood pressure to rise so try to find ways to avoid it, such as spending time with friends and family, going for walks and giving yourself time to relax where possible.
 If you haven’t already done so, quit smoking, and try and reduce the amount of alcohol you drink.

-Ramipril and Lisinopril are both ACE inhibitors that work in the same way with similar risk of side effects.
-The active ingredient in Ramipril is ramipril, and the active ingredient in Lisinopril is lisinopril dihydrate.
-Lisinopril is more suitable for patients with kidney problems, as it is the only ACE inhibitor that is excreted passively by the kidneys.
+Ramipril and lisinopril are both ACE inhibitors that work in the same way with a similar risk of side effects.
+The active ingredient in ramipril is ramipril, and the active ingredient in lisinopril is lisinopril dihydrate.
+Ramipril has been shown to be more effective than lisinopril at reducing blood pressure and reducing mortality.

 Ramipril is intended for long-term use and is usually taken for the rest of your life.

-Ramipril is not a statin, which are used in the treatment of high cholesterol.
+Ramipril is not a statin.
+Statins are used in the treatment of high cholesterol.
 You may be prescribed both ramipril and a statin to reduce your overall risk of cardiovascular events.

-Ramipril is not a beta blocker, it is an ACE inhibitor.
+Ramipril is not a beta-blocker, it is an ACE inhibitor.
 Both beta-blockers and ACE inhibitors are used to reduce blood pressure.